up

 No inflation or compensation change is included in outyear projections.

-Items recommended for one-time funding in FY24, including (operating budget expenses associated with new hires, including office equipment and vehicles, and a one-time lapse reduction), will be eliminated from the base in the outyears.
+Items recommended for one-time funding in FY25, including one-time operating expenses for new positions, will be eliminated from the base in the outyears.

 These figures represent the estimated annualized cost of general wage adjustments, service increments, and other negotiated items.